NikoDyring/tldr-dungeon-bot/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```

+### Suggestions
+I'll gladly expand the features of the bot, in case you have any suggestions feel free to hit me up.